jenspaggel/trackbike/FAQ/gears_a.md

 layout: default
 title: Gears unlimited
 nav_order: 4
+parent: FAQ
 ---

 Some gear selection ideas.
 If you wonder what to ride.

-How to read it: The only relevant thing is the gear ration.
-Imagine you want to know which grea is a little faster than 52/15, but not as tough as 52/14?
+How to read it: The only relevant thing is the gear ratio.
+Imagine you want to know which gear is a little faster than 52/15, but not as tough as 52/14?
 There are 6 option in between (if you own chain rings from 50 to 56 teeth and cogs from 13 to 17 teeth).
 Many options.

 | Chain Ring | Cog | Ratio | distance (23mm tire) |
 |:-----------|:----|:------|:--------|